kitsplit/handbook/Employment Policies/Working Remotely.md

 -is not shorter than a day at the office
 -is not less productive
--is not an excuse for missing commitments (be they meetings or deadlines).
 -Even when we aren't in the office, our teammates are still counting on us and it is our responsibility to make sure we are exceeding their expectations.

 At the same time, it is the responsibility of workers in the office to reasonably accommodate remote workers.
 This means being willing to schedule meetings in light of timezone differences and to manage expectations around immediate feedback.